Good afternoon.

 Ludo Field Systems

-Venue ops, live participation, pop-up networks, and the practical kit around real-world crowds.
+Venue tools for real crowds: visitor wallets, live participation, pop-up networks, and the practical kit that keeps a day moving.

 Switchboard Comms